Health Resources

 Causes of Growth Disorders

 Growth disorders can be due to a variety of underlying issues.
 While many children with below-average or average height are healthy, others may have underlying conditions affecting growth.
-These include
+These include:

-• Chromosomal abnormalities
+• Chromosomal abnormalities or genetic disorders

 • Hormonal system disorders, including issues of growth hormone secretion